ceymard/dory/README.md

 Aside from just backing up your data containers, dory can also schedule backuping and show you which containers were backed up and when.

+# On what does it rely

+Only google's storage is used when using manual backup.

+# How much does it cost

+There is no telling exactly how much dory costs as your infrastructure's size can vary, but it *will* cost you money since it is all based on google's services.

 # How to use it

-## Setting up access to google cloud storage
+## Setting up access to google cloud storage and other services

 The dory container uses three environment variables